Z-Files #20: Loeki Metz and the Jewish Monument in Rotterdam

 Opportunity to view it Jewish Monument under the arches of the town hall on the town hall garden.
 The monument can be reached via both side entrances to the town hall on Coolsingel.

 Subsequently, the Z-Files presented by Melanie Post-Van Ophem (former chairman of the Historisch Genootschap Roterodamum and the Rotterdam Council for Art and Culture).
 She talks to various guests about the Jewish past of Rotterdam, about Loeki Metz, and about the creation of the monument.
-The guests are Paul van de Laar, historian and director of Museum Rotterdam; Frank van Gelderen, secretary of Loods 24 Foundation and Jewish Children's Monument; Rob Snijders, historian and founder of the Jewish Heritage Rotterdam website; Siebe Thissen, head of BKOR and author of Loeki Metz and the Jewish Monument in Rotterdam en Serge Metz, the son of Loeki Metz.
+The guests are Paul van de Laar, historian and director of Museum Rotterdam; Frank van Gelderen, secretary of the Loods 24 Foundation and the Jewish Children's Monument; Rob Snijders, historian and founder of the Jewish Heritage Rotterdam website; Siebe Thissen, head of BKOR and author of Loeki Metz and the Jewish Monument in Rotterdam en Serge Metz, the son of Loeki Metz.
 He will receive the first copy of the book.
 The handover is done by Mayor Aboutaleb, who also wrote the preface to this essay.

-Follow-up program: Stumbling Stones ('Stumbling Stones') Rozenburglaan
+Follow-up program: Stolpersteine ('Stumbling Stones') Rozenburglaan